Britain to limit funding for new power-only biomass plants

 She said that as heat output, known as combined heat and power (CHP) could not easily be built into projects that had already been approved, many would be scrapped:

-“Developers cannot simply add CHP to these projects retrospectively, so they will most likely be canceled.”
+“Developers cannot simply add CHP to these projects retrospectively, so they will most likely be cancelled.”

 CHP is seen as much more efficient as the heat from power generation is used to warm homes and businesses.